Kodaira dimension of fibrations over abelian varieties

 \subsection{Proof of Theorem \ref{main}}

+By possibly passing to a further log resolution, we may assume from the beginning that $E : = X \smallsetminus U$ is a simple normal crossing divisor, and therefore

-We start with part (2), which follows immediately from Theorem \ref{trivial}.
+We start with part (2), which is mostly a quick application of Theorem \ref{trivial}.
 Indeed, we consider the \'etale base change $X' \to X$ as in Theorem \ref{thm:LPS1}, so that $f'_* \omega_{X'}^{\otimes m}$ is globally generated for $m\ge 1$.
 According to Theorem \ref{trivial}, it follows that